 Claire has called for expanded whistleblower protections for intelligence contractors.
 She also has introduced bipartisan legislation to bolster the independence of the National Security Agency’s Inspector General - in part by requiring the office to conduct annual reviews of whistleblower protections for agency employees and contractors, and provide recommendations to improve those mechanisms.

-And more recently, Claire hosted a roundtable discussion to hear from whistleblowers who were fired after raising safety concerns at the Hanford nuclear site in Washington state, followed by a formal hearing on whistleblower retaliation.
+And in 2014, Claire hosted a roundtable discussion to hear from whistleblowers who were fired after raising safety concerns at the Hanford nuclear site in Washington state, followed by a formal hearing on whistleblower retaliation.
 Claire has also called for swift action and requested additional information from the Office of Special Counsel on its investigation of whistleblower retaliation by Veterans Affairs employees.

 Raising the Bar